St. Luke's Rehabilitation Institute: History

-The hospital focused it's efforts on fulfilling underserved gaps in community healthcare and specialized in caring for those with polio, where it was a regional center for its treatment.
+The hospital focused its efforts on fulfilling underserved gaps in community healthcare and specialized in caring for those with polio, where it was a regional center for its treatment.
 St. Lukes opened a clinic for the treatment of "nervous diseases" and psychiatric ward in 1932 and later added a geriatric recovery and rehabilitation ward and a physical therapy department.
 Shriners Hospital for Crippled Children was hosted at St. Lukes starting in 1924 until it constructed its own building in 1939.
 The hospital had a resident nursing school through the mid 20th century and their first nursing student living quarters at 852 N. Summit Boulevard still stands and is now a condominium.

 In 1970, the hospital moved into a newly constructed complex at 711 S. Cowley Street on the lower South Hill Medical District.
 A 1985 merger with Deaconess reorganized it into Empire Health Services and it received its current name in 1992, focusing its organizational mission on recovery and rehabilitation.
 It is the largest stand-alone medical rehabilitation facility in the Inland Northwest region.
-In 2021, St. Luke's was acquired by Providence and is now known as Providence St. Luke's Rehabilitation Medical Center.
+In 2021, St. Luke's along with Inland Northwest Health Services (INHS) was fully absorbed and integrated into the Providence Health & Services system and is now known as Providence St. Luke's Rehabilitation Medical Center.